revtut/minecraft-libraries/README.md

 // Body
 infoBoard.addLabel(new BlankLabel(5)); // 5 is the position on the scoreboard
-infoBoard.addLabel(new ScrollingLabel(new TextScroller("§fBecome §6VIP §fat our store! | ", 15, 4)); // 15 is the length of the scroller text.
-4 is the position on the scoreboard
+infoBoard.addLabel("vip", new ScrollingLabel(new TextScroller("§fBecome §6VIP §fat our store! | ", 15, 4)); // 15 is the length of the scroller text. "vip" is the ID of the label
 infoBoard.addLabel(new BlankLabel(3));

 // Footer
-infoBoard.addLabel(new StaticLabel("§8---------------", 2); // 2 is the position on the scoreboard
+infoBoard.addLabel(new StaticLabel("separator", "§8---------------", 2);
-infoBoard.addLabel(new StaticLabel("§fCheck us out", 1));
+infoBoard.addLabel(new StaticLabel("", "§fCheck us out", 1)); // You can use empty strings for ID infoBoard.addLabel(new StaticLabel("website", "§6www.mywebsite.com")), 0;
-infoBoard.addLabel(new StaticLabel("§6www.mywebsite.com")), 0;

 // Send to a player
 infoBoard.send(player);